Jurassic Park (computer video game)

-Jurassic Park is a 1993 action video game developed and published by Ocean Software, for DOS and Amiga computers.
-The game is based on director Steven Spielberg's 1993 film, Jurassic Park, and also includes elements from author Michael Crichton's 1990 novel of the same name, which the film is based upon.
+Jurassic Park is a 1993 action video game developed and published by Ocean Software for Amiga and DOS computers.
+The game is based on the 1993 film of the same name, and also includes elements from Michael Crichton's 1990 novel of the same name, which the film is based upon.

-The player controls the character of Dr. Alan Grant, a paleontologist who becomes trapped at Jurassic Park, an island theme park and zoo populated by genetically engineered dinosaurs.
+The player controls Dr. Alan Grant, a paleontologist who becomes trapped at Jurassic Park, an island theme park and zoo populated by genetically engineered dinosaurs.
 Grant's initial objective is to search for Lex and Tim, the grandchildren of park owner John Hammond.
 Upon locating the children, Grant must contact a helicopter so survivors can escape the island.
 Gameplay consists of a bird's-eye view during the game's large exterior environment, but switches to a first-person perspective whenever Grant enters a building.

 Development of the game began in November 1992.
 A development team of 13 people – considered large at that time – worked on the game.
-Spielberg was also involved in the game during its development to ensure that it would be faithful to his initial vision.
+Director Steven Spielberg was also involved in the game during its development to ensure that it would be faithful to his initial vision.
 Materials related to the film, including its script and photographs of the sets, aided the developers during the game's production.
 Jurassic Park was released in the United Kingdom in October 1993, and was subsequently released in the United States a year later.
 Many critics praised the game's indoor environments, but some criticized its large exterior environment, and its boring and repetitive gameplay.